zh19jiax/boston-housing-ml/README.md

 - Random Forest trains and `predict_proba` is in [0, 1]
 - held-out AUC clears a sanity floor of 0.55 on a fixed-seed subsample

-[`.github/workflows/test.yml`](.github/workflows/test.yml) runs the suite on every push and pull request via Python 3.12 on `ubuntu-latest`.
+[`.github/workflows/test.yml`](.github/workflows/test.yml) runs the suite on every push and pull request.
 Run locally with `make test`.